 Science & Technology Specialized & Alternative Industrial heritage

-Third Saturday of the month from October 2024: Standard tour at 14:00.
+Third Saturday of the month - a standard tour at 2pm.

 Group tours and school visits by appointment.